hmdsa/hmdsa/docs/pages/analysis.md

 ### For more information ###
-A number of HMDSA and collaborative publications are available from the [publications list](./docs.md)
+A number of HMDSA and collaborative publications are available from the [Documentation](./docs.md)